MRS, AP, Heyden, other Dangote Refinery partners release new petrol prices

 Dangote Refinery, fuel depots slash rates

-Legit.ng earlier reported that a fierce new price war is shaking Nigeria’s fuel market as Dangote Refinery and private depot operators battle for dominance with fresh petrol price cuts.
+Legit.ng earlier reported that a fierce new price war shook Nigeria’s fuel market after Dangote Refinery and private depot operators continued their battle for dominance with fresh petrol price cuts.

-The renewed rivalry comes amid growing anxiety over the Federal Government’s planned 15% import tariff on petrol, which analysts warn could destabilize the still-fragile deregulated fuel market.
+The renewed rivalry came amid growing anxiety over the federal government’s planned 15% import tariff on petrol, which analysts warned could destabilise the still-fragile deregulated fuel market.

 Source: Legit.ng